-What you’ll need to do now is insert your microSD card into your computer before reformatting it.
-Once this is done, choose the Album folder and reload any pre-saved images, screenshots, or other files onto your computer.
-After this is done, take the SD card out and insert it back into your Switch.
-Now, your Switch should be returned to its original settings.
+What the player will need to do is insert their microSD card into the computer before trying to reformat anything.
+After sliding the card in, select the Album folder.
+From there, one could find and reload pre-saved images, screenshots, or additional files back onto the computer.
+Once finishing that, simply slide the SD card back out and insert it into the Switch console.
+At that point, the Switch device should revert to its default settings.